Gunner Walter Brown VC, DCM (1885-1942, 56yo)

 Corporal Alexander Buckley

-In 1916 he served in the Somme and in 1917 fought in the battles of Bullecourt, Polygon Wood and Broodseinde.
-That same year he was promoted to temporary Corporal and in 1917 fought in the Battle of Amiens.
+His 1916 service included participation in the Somme campaign, while 1917 saw him engaged in combat at Bullecourt, Polygon Wood and Broodseinde.
+During this period, he received promotion to temporary Corporal, and in 1917 he participated in the Battle of Amiens.